 You may be no stranger to honey, but are you familiar with honeycomb wax?
 The striking symmetry and smooth golden color of honeycomb make it a true wonder of nature, and the wax might be the most intriguing part.
-When you think of wax, you probably think of candles or maybe even natural lip balm, but despite common misconception, honeycomb wax is edible.
-Check out our helpful guide to learn all about honeycomb wax and what you can do with it.
+When you think of wax, you probably think of candles or maybe even lip balm, but despite common misconceptions, honeycomb wax is edible.
+Check out our helpful guide to learn all about honeycomb wax—and what you can do with it.

 What Is Honeycomb Wax?

 Honeycomb is the hexagon-shaped structure of waxy cells built by honeybees to create their beehives.
 The bees use honeycomb as a place to live and store their honey, pollen, royal jelly, and larvae.
-Honeybees use quite a bit of energy to create honeycomb wax –– about eight ounces of honey is needed to build just one ounce of wax.
-The hexagon shape of honeycomb helps them efficiently store the most amount of honey with the least amount of wax.
+Honeybees use quite a bit of energy to create honeycomb wax—about eight ounces of honey is required to build just one ounce of wax.
+The hexagonal shape of honeycomb helps them efficiently store the most amount of honey with the least amount of wax.
 When honey is harvested, the honeycomb is removed from the hive, and the gooey substance is extracted from the cells, leaving the honeycomb structure intact.
 What’s left is the honeycomb wax which consists of a sheet of the waxy hexagonal pattern.

 Is Honeycomb Wax Edible?

 Is honeycomb wax edible?
-As we mentioned above, honeycomb wax is edible and perfectly safe to eat.
+Yes!
+Honeycomb wax is edible and perfectly safe to eat.
 The chewy, textural substance can be eaten on its own, used as a natural sweetener alternative, or added to a variety of foods and beverages.

 What to Do with Honeycomb Wax

-What can you do with honeycomb wax?
 You can use honeycomb wax in place of honey or any other sweetener, but it is much more versatile than that.
 Honeycomb wax is a delicious solid food that can be added to any hot beverage.
 You should be aware that when placing honeycomb in a beverage, the wax will most likely float to the top.
 This is very normal and something that shouldn’t turn you away from using honeycomb as a natural sweetener.
-In addition, honeycomb can be eaten on its own –– the smooth substance just melts in your mouth!
-When you eat raw honeycomb wax, you can chew it almost like gum and easily spit it out if you aren’t a fan of the flavor or texture.
-However, when paired with food, the honeycomb is barely noticeable.
-Yet, in general the sweet, chewy texture is loved by both kids and adults.
+In addition, honeycomb can be eaten on its own—the smooth substance just melts in your mouth!
+When you eat raw honeycomb wax, you can chew it almost like gum and spit it out a few minutes later.
+When paired with food, the honeycomb is barely noticeable.
+Yet, in general, the sweet, chewy texture is loved by both kids and adults.